rflamary/demos/README.md

 ## 2D classification demo

-In this demonstration we illustrate the decision function and update of 2D classifiers when adding training samples from negative or positive classe.
-We provise decision functions for Linear and GAussian Kernel SVMs.
+In this demonstration we illustrate the decision function and update of 2D classifiers when adding training samples from negative or positive classes.
+We provide decision functions for Linear and Gaussian Kernel SVMs.

 ![screenshot](data/screen_classif_2D.png "screenshot")